winton/gitcycle/README.md

 	gitc qa fail

-This will add a "fail" label to the issue.
+This adds a "fail" label to the issue.

 QA Pass
 -------